gt-crnch-rg/fc-with-rg-vip/docs/linux/[Linux]-SSH-and-SSH-Keys.md

 _Last updated: 9/02/22_

-SSH and terminal multiplexers like [tmux](https://tmux.github.io/) and [screen](https://www.gnu.org/software/screen/) are essential tools for working on remote servers.
-Tools like tmux and screen allow you to start a long-running job on a remote system, close the window and SSH session and return later to the same session.
-See our tmux and mosh page [here](https://github.gatech.edu/crnch-rg/rogues-docs/wiki/%5BMiscellaneous%5D-Using-Mosh-to-Access-CRNCH-Resources/_edit) for more information.

 Most of our systems use SSH public and private keypairs to improve their security.
-Usually this means you have a local password on the remote system that is used for commands like *sudo*, but you do not use this password for logins.
-Instead, you use a public/private keypair
+Usually this means you have a local password on the remote system that is used for commands like *sudo <command>*, but you do not use this password for logins.
+Instead, you use a public/private keypair where the private keypair remains on your system and the public keypair is copied to the remote system.
+You can also use ssh keys to access Git repos [as discussed in this post](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).

 **High-level Tips:**